logashoff/grunt-uglify-amd/README.md

 # grunt-uglify-amd

-> Use "@inlude:" in file comments to sepcify module dependencies instead of manually creating an array of file dependencies.
+> Use "@include:" in file comments to specify module dependencies instead of manually creating an array of file dependencies.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`